Batlava Lake

 ‘Mars-Jones is a master of the telling detail … and his increasing use of exclamation marks throughout the book heightens the sense that Barry is living in denial, like Colin in the equally excellent Box Hill, and that we are only hearing one side of the story.
 It’s an exquisite feat, a complicated character unravelled with simple language: Mars-Jones can do more in a hundred pages than most writers can do in a thousand.’

-Joshua Rees, BUZZ MAGAZINE
+Joshua Rees, Buzz Magazine

 ‘There is something of a tradition of the novella-with-a-dark-twist in British fiction … it isn’t until the very last pages that we can be sure what we’ve just read.
 But even then, the effect Mars-Jones creates is not that of a twist or revelation but a confirmation of a presentiment for which we’ve been subtly, expertly primed.’